Tuesday, May 31, 2011

 Columbia CS 9516

 I bought this at Raspberry Records in Salt Lake City around 1975.
 At the time I was only buying Beatles or ex-Beatles records, but I became infatuated with the Byrds after seeing a vintage clip of them on TV doing "Turn!
 Turn!
 Turn!" and when I saw this album cover I had to have it.
 It was one of my favorite album covers for quite some time.
 It is a premature compilation, it only covers their first four albums and it is pretty skimpy too with only 11 tracks clocking in at a little over 30 minutes.
 Gene Clark gets short shrift, as does David Crosby (not that I'm complaining) and Bob Dylan is over-represented with 4 cuts, one of which wasn't even a single.
 The liner notes by Dave Swaney are quite good for their time although somehow he finds a way to mention band publicist Derek Taylor while ignoring Gene Clark and Chris Hillman.
 Most casual fans would probably prefer a more comprehensive overview of the band, but for folk-rock fans, this sums up that period of the Byrds' career pretty nicely.
 As befits a greatest hits package, there is not a bad song on here and until I bought the first four albums, I played it a lot.
 I rarely play it at all anymore, but it certainly had a big influence on me, I owe a lot of my interest in folk-rock to this record.
 My favorite cut is "Eight Miles High", its blend of folk-rock and psychedelia is irresistible to me.
 My other favorites are "Mr. Tambourine Man," "So You Want to Be A Rock 'n' Roll Star" and "I'll Feel A Whole Lot Better" which I find endlessly listenable.
 At the time I didn't like "5D" at all, I've come to like it somewhat but I'm sure the only reason it is on here is because it has a McGuinn copyright.
 I think this album would have been more valuable if it included some non-album cuts like "She Don't Care About Time" (a better song than most of the ones on this record in my opinion), "Lady Friend" or the original version of "Why".
-Basically if you are a Byrds fan, you own the first four albums, all of which are terrific, so you don't need this record.
+Basically if you are a Byrds fan, you own the first four albums, all of which are essential, so you don't need this record.
 Recommended for folk-rock dilettantes.

 Tuesday, May 3, 2011